 New and forthcoming publications

-Books during 2015 include Checkbook Elections: Political Finance in Comparative Perspective (co-edited), Contentious elections (co-edited, Routledge), and Why Elections Fail (Cambridge University Press).
+Books published during 2015 include Contentious elections (co-edited, Routledge, May) and Why Elections Fail (Cambridge University Press, July).

 Books published last year include Why Electoral Integrity Matters (Cambridge University Press), Advancing Electoral Integrity (co-edited, Oxford University Press), and Comparing Democracies 4 (Sage, co-edited).

 The latest report from the Electoral Integrity Project, Year of Elections, 2014, evaluates 127 presidential and parliamentary elections held worldwide in 107 countries from 1 July 2012 to 31 Dec 2014.
-This has received extensive media coverage in the world's press.
-The latest release of the Perceptions of Electoral Integrity dataset (PEI_3.0) is available for download from the EIP Dataverse.
+The latest (August 2015) release of the Perceptions of Electoral Integrity dataset (PEI_3.5) is available for download from the EIP Dataverse.

 This website includes a brief executive biography and full curriculum vitae, details about forthcoming books and articles, teaching resources, shared datasets, and further links.
 The search engine can locate most materials.